 - ½ whole vanilla bean pod (seeds extracted), or 1 teaspoon vanilla extract

 - 1 cup strawberries (sliced and divided)

 - 3 tablespoons granulated white sugar

 - Place the milk in a small bowl and sprinkle the gelatin evenly over the milk.
 Let soak for 5 minutes.

 - In a small saucepan, combine the cream, sugar, vanilla seeds, the seeded vanilla bean pod, and bring to a low boil.
 Let simmer for 5 minutes.

 - After the 5 minutes, remove the pan from heat and whisk in the milk/gelatin mixture until smooth.

 - Strain the liquid through a mesh strainer.
 (You don't need a super fine strainer as you are not trying to strain out the vanilla beans.
 You're just trying to strain out any undissolved pieces of gelatin.)

 - Pour into your individual glasses, cover and refrigerate for at least 4 hours or overnight.

-- To make the strawberry sauce: Add 1/2 of the strawberries, sugar, lemon juice, and water to a small saucepan and bring to a slow boil.
+- Add ½ of the strawberries, sugar, lemon juice, and water to a small saucepan and bring to a slow boil.
 Let simmer for 5 minutes.